 It’s true that experience is the best teacher.
 Would you rather trust your home to a contractor that has never picked up a hammer, or one that has years of knowledge and experience in the field?
 New companies that are trying to get started might offer lower prices because they have not yet obtained the qualifying experience to charge a premium price.
 Yes, everyone has to start somewhere, but hiring a beginner or someone that doesn’t have a good reputation in order to save a buck will come back to bite you in the end.

 Also, it is understandable that most homeowners are not remodeling experts.
-There is a lot more involved in remodeling that many people think, especially when it comes to features and designs.
-Storage features, improved layout, additional countertop space and overall functionality are subjects that could easily be overlooked or intentionally avoided by a contractor that is trying to keep the project price low and the construction time short.
+There is a lot more involved in remodeling than many people think, especially when it comes to features and designs.
+Storage features, improved layout, additional countertop space, and overall functionality are subjects that could easily be overlooked or intentionally avoided by a contractor that is trying to keep the project price low and the construction time short.
 It’d be a shame to remodel your kitchen or bathroom without being presented with all of the possibilities and options that are available for the space.

 2. Lower Prices Could Mean Cheap Materials

 It makes sense that lower prices mean cheap materials.
 Unfortunately, unless the contractor provides a very detailed quote, you probably won’t know the quality of materials he intends to use.
-Things such as flooring tile, counter tops, and appliances should be thoroughly discussed and researched before agreeing to any design or building plans.
+Things such as flooring tile, countertops, and appliances should be thoroughly discussed and researched before agreeing to any design or building plans.
 Sometimes, it’s hard to question someone you are trusting to be a “professional,” but unfortunately, there are contractors out there that will cut corners at your expense in order to improve their profits.

-At Medford Remodeling, we create custom design packages for each of our major remodeling projects.
+At Medford Design-Build, we create custom design packages for each of our major remodeling projects.
 Not only does the package include floor plans and 3-D renderings of the remodeled space, but also, a very detailed scope of work document and a design selections page.
 These documents lay out everything that is to be included in the project – from flooring to paint, electrical, plumbing, and so on.
 We also provide a detailed budget items worksheet to help you keep your project on budget based on your selections.
 Our talented interior designer, Stephanie, is very involved in this process, and will make sure you get all of the quality products and materials you are expecting.
-Many of our vendors are close by and have showrooms which allow you to touch and feel the product first-hand before making your final decisions.
+Many of our vendors are close by and have showrooms that allow you to touch and feel the product first-hand before making your final decisions.

-Once the decisions are made, our Operations Manager, Kourtney, orders and tracks all of your selected items in the necessary quantities.
+Once the decisions are made, our General Manager, Kourtney, orders and tracks all of your selected items in the necessary quantities.
 Not only will you be assured you are getting quality materials, but we will make sure they are delivered on time and in perfect condition!

 3. Lower Prices Could Mean Your Contractor is Skipping Required Permits